 South Korean gambling laws are quite restrictive in who may play, how often they may play and what types of games may be offered.
 The only forms of gambling available across the nation are the national lottery and the Sport Toto which is a type of sports betting lottery.
 There are 17 brick-and-mortar casinos in the country, but South Korean citizens are banned from all but one.

-Online casinos are also prohibited by law but there are no laws against playing at one.
+Online casinos in South Korea are also prohibited by law but there are no laws against playing at one.
 Criminal groups are said to operate underground South Korean betting sites as well.
-However, there’s no need to play at any of those when you have access to legitimate and established gambling sites based out of countries where online gaming is legal and regulated.
+However, there’s no need to play at any of those when you have access to legitimate and established gambling sites based out of countries where online gambling is legal and regulated.

 Are There Risks Playing at Korean Gambling Sites?

 There are no specific risks to be concerned with in the immediate future.
 The biggest risk that I see in playing at an offshore gambling site is South Korea gambling laws changing and prohibiting citizens from playing online.
 Right now, there are no laws against doing so.